 Ithaca College established the Gerontology Institute in 1992 to serve as a campus and community resource that promotes and supports research, curriculum development, community education, and community service activities in gerontology.
 The Institute offers a major and a minor in aging studies for undergraduates.
 As part of our mission to serve as a community resource, the Institute offers training for professionals in health and aging services through a number of internally funded and grant funded initiatives.
 Recent and ongoing projects include:

-- the Ithaca College/Longview Partnership which has received national recognition for its intergenerational activities
+- Ithaca College/Longview Partnership which has received national recognition for its intergenerational activities.

 Series held each semester focusing on practical and